tredontho/purescript-book/text/chapter7.md

 - We saw how applicative functors solved the problem of validating data structures and how by switching the applicative functor, we could change from reporting a single error to reporting all errors across a data structure.
 - We met the `Traversable` type class, which encapsulates the idea of a _traversable functor_, or a container whose elements can be used to combine values with side-effects.

 Applicative functors are an interesting abstraction that provides neat solutions to a number of problems.
 We will see them a few more times throughout the book.
 In this case, the validation applicative functor provided a way to write validators in a declarative style, allowing us to define _what_ our validators should validate and not _how_ they should perform that validation.
-In general, we will see that applicative functors are a useful tool for the design of _domain specific languages.
+In general, we will see that applicative functors are a useful tool for the design of _domain specific languages_.

 In the next chapter, we will see a related idea, the class of _monads_, and extend our address book example to run in the browser!